-The purpose of tenure is safeguarding academic freedom and providing conditions for quality and integrity in teaching and research that is free from institutional, corporate, or political pressure.
-Tenure serves to promote distinction among faculty and may be granted to eligible faculty members whose professional accomplishments indicate they will continue to make noteworthy contributions in teaching, research, and professional service.
+The purpose of tenure is safeguarding academic freedom and providing conditions for quality and integrity in teaching and scholarship that is free from institutional, corporate, or political pressure.
+Tenure serves to promote distinction among faculty and may be granted to eligible faculty members whose professional accomplishments indicate they will continue to make noteworthy contributions in research, teaching, and professional service.